 The nightly 18- to 20-course tasting menu costs $248 per person (optional wine pairings are an additional $148), making it San Francisco’s most expensive restaurant.
 Diners are not deterred; you must reserve well in advance for a seat at the table.
 For more information, go to Saison.

 Photos by Alanna Hale via Grub Street, except where noted.

-Above: A view of the double-height dining room; cashmere throws are draped over the dining chairs.
-"The experience is designed around the senses," the partners say.
-"Every material you come in contact with should be a joy to use."
+Above: A view of the double-height dining room in the former California Electric Light Company; cashmere throws are draped over the dining chairs.
+“The experience is designed around the senses,” the partners say.
+“Every material you come in contact with should be a joy to use.”
 The owners worked with a design team that included architects Bassel Samaha and Michael Gibson and interior designer Jiun Ho.

 Above: The bar area, where custom cocktails such as the Rhubarb Shrub are mixed.